Herons Glen Background

 The Home Owners Association was first instituted as part of the legal structure of the original developer of the entity known as Del Vera.
 It was passed on to Coolidge and then inherited by the residents when takeover occurred on January 1, 2005.
 The HOA is a Florida not-for-profit corporation.
 An elected Board of Directors governs the affairs of the HOA.

 The Golf Club at Herons Glen is highlighted by an 18-hole championship course designed by Ron Garl in 1991 and redesigned in 2006 by Gordon Lewis that plays to golfers of all levels.
 Five sets of tees feature total yardages from 4,733 to 6,468 yards.
 The practice range includes 27 Turf-Hound hitting stations along with Bermuda grass stations, an 8100 square foot putting green and chipping area for golfers to warm up before tee time.
-Also available are six Har-Tru tennis courts, a 3,000 sq. ft. fitness center, lake front heated swimming pool with spa, 4 Har-Tru bocce courts, card rooms, craft rooms, 12 shuffleboard courts, picnic area, libraries and a billiards room.
+Also available are six Har-Tru tennis courts, a 3,000 sq. ft. fitness center, lake front heated swimming pool with spa, 4 Har-Tru bocce courts, 3 temporary pickleball courts, card rooms, craft rooms, 12 shuffleboard courts, picnic area, libraries and a billiards room.

 This site is provided by residents of Herons Glen.
 All information on the site is believed to be correct.
 However, in all cases where there is a discrepancy, the official documents are the authority.
 Official documents are available in the respective offices of the Recreation District and the Homeowners Association.